llnl/axom/src/examples/shaping_tutorial/lesson_03/README.md

     }
 </style>

-# Lesson 03: Defining Geometry Setup with Klee
+# Lesson 03: Defining geometry setup with Klee

 In this lesson, we temporarily set aside our mesh metadata example and use Axom's `Klee` component to define the geometric setup for a multimaterial simulation.
 (Don't worry, we'll return to the mesh metadata in the next lesson).